johnynek/bosatsu/docs/language_guide.md

 1. sum types, which we call enums following Rust.
 1. a package system with explicit import and export syntax.
 1. powerful pattern matching
-1. a highly Python-inspired syntax including function definition, literal integers and strings, literal lists, list comprehensions, tuples [(todo)](https://github.com/johnynek/bosatsu/issues/18) and (string key) dictionaries [(todo)](https://github.com/johnynek/bosatsu/issues/14).
+1. a highly Python-inspired syntax including function definition, literal integers and strings, literal lists, list comprehensions, tuples and (string key) dictionaries.
 Generally, if a syntax is possible to support in the current type system with immutable values, we generally intend to support it.

 There are also some un-features, or items we don't currently and may never support
 1. There is very limited recursion.
 We only allow recursion which can never be used to make an infinite loop.
 So data structures can only be recursive in covariant positions (not the arguments of functions), and recursive functions have to be a certain form that will always terminate
 1. There is no `while` syntax.
-The closest we have is a Predef foldLeft function over lists.
+The closest we have are tail-recursive functions which recurse on sub-values of the inputs.
 There is a design sketch of automatically translating for loops on lists into folds [issue 20](https://github.com/johnynek/bosatsu/issues/20).

 # Language Guide
 This is a brief language guide to  describe Bosatsu syntax.